 Joe Balestriere, a Connecticut-based Realtor with William Raveis Real Estate, knows how valuable video can be for selling real estate.

 “When communicating with a new client, video can create a serious advantage over the competition,” he says.
 “Match that with analytical data for a seller, and you stand above the rest.”

-Though she’s not a real estate agent, Diana Huynh, an Account Executive at Vidyard, knows how to use video for sales.
-In this prospecting video, she makes creative use of props to help identify—and more importantly, empathize—with her prospect’s pain points.
-This approach well positions her as the person who can help them overcome those obstacles.
+In this cold outreach prospecting video, the creative use of props helps to identify—and, more importantly, empathize—with a prospect’s pain points (or in your case, your client’s).
+This approach well positions an agent who can help clients overcome those obstacles.

 Despite the hoopla over how organic social media reach is declining, most social algorithms heavily prioritize video.
 For instance, Instagram video posts earn 38% more engagement than non-video posts.
 For Facebook videos, the advantage is 135%.

 - Short testimonial videos

 - Quick videos to share an agent’s personality or expertise

 Angelica and Aron Pinto, together Team Pinto at Re/Max Twin City Realty, are pros at making and sharing real estate videos.
 The duo shoots creative content that appeals to both home buyers and sellers, resulting in more clients and faster home sales.

 While many of Team Pinto’s competitors share only photo panning, they focus on creating quality video listings for their properties to capture and keep buyer attention.
 They’ve also created a video series called “Team Pinto Talk Real Estate,” where they educate their audience about real estate topics—a move that’s been great for brand awareness.

 Through their social video efforts, Team Pinto has grown their Facebook following to more than 1,700 people.
 Many of their Facebook videos have view counts that far exceed their number of followers, with some of their most popular having upwards of 55,000 views.